 On February 9, 2021, the Company announced that it had entered into a binding agreement to sell its Oil & Gas business, which was previously included in the Resources segment.
-The associated assets, liabilities and other components of equity of the Oil & Gas business were consequently classified as held for sale from December 31, 2020 to the date of disposal.
-Upon such classification, SNC-Lavalin recognized an impairment loss on remeasurement of assets of the disposal group to their fair value less cost to sell in the amount of \$271.6 million before income taxes.
 A substantial portion of the sale of the Oil & Gas business was completed on July 29, 2021 and the sale of the remaining Saudi Arabian portion of the business was completed on August 15, 2021.
-Financial information relating to the discontinued operations is disclosed below for the year ended December 31, 2021, along with comparative numbers for the corresponding period of 2020.
+Financial information relating to the discontinued operations, up to the date of disposal, is disclosed below for the year ended December 31, 2021, as well as the financial information relating to the adjustment on gain on disposal of the Oil & Gas business recognized in the year ended December 31, 2022.